 The treatment of atrial fibrillation through targeted ablation of atrial tissue with a probe at -196 °C was recently introduced with success.

-Testifying to the CCT’s intention to always be in the forefront, the cardiac surgery service is currently devising a study protocol that features the use of stem cells in the treatment of terminal cardiopathies.
+Testifying to the ICT’s intention to always be in the forefront, the cardiac surgery service is currently devising a study protocol that features the use of stem cells in the treatment of terminal cardiopathies.

 The staff, trained internationally, includes three highly-esteemed operators, supported by three junior members and two assistants.
 The latter work on an annual or bi-annual rotation basis, and part of an international training circuit.